 For more information and to apply, visit the admissions website.

 * Priority deadline ensures consideration for the intended semester as well as financial aid options for students.
 Programs will continue to review applications until at capacity.
 Some programs do not review applications past the priority deadline.

 All application materials must be submitted through Mason’s online graduate application.
 In addition to meeting general university admissions requirements, applicants will need to provide the requirements below.

 To be considered for graduate studies, the following items are evaluated during the admission review process:

 - Graduate application and fee

 - Official Graduate Record Exam (GRE) scores that are no more than 5 years old

-- 750-1,000-word written statement of your goals and interest in the program
+- 750- to 1,000-word written statement of your goals and interest in the program

 - Current resume

-- Three letters of recommendation: Applicants should follow the instructions included in the online application to submit the recommendation form directly to their recommender.
+- Three letters of recommendation: Applicants should follow the instructions included in the online application to submit the recommendation forms directly to their recommenders.
 Mason does not accept paper recommendations.
 Recommendations should be professional or academic in nature.

 - An earned baccalaureate and/or graduate degree from a regionally accredited institution of higher education, or international equivalent, verified from official transcripts.
 Expectation of an earned baccalaureate and/or graduate degree prior to the first day of classes for the term for which the student is applying will also meet this requirement.
 See the admissions policy here for information.